microsoft/LSKV/BENCHMARKING.md

 ## Receipt verification

 The receipt verification benchmark (`benchmark/receipt_verify.py`) uses a hard-coded receipt so can be run standalone without a running datastore.
-It can be run with `python benchmark/receipt_verify.py`.
+It can be run with `make receipt-benchmark`.

 ## Plotting